 Parks in Tokyo

-In addition, parks’ greenery cleans the air, and their open spaces serve as evacuation sites in times of disaster.
-Parks also play a part in protecting scenic natural beauties.
+In addition, the greenery of parks plays a role in cleaning the air, and the open spaces created serve as evacuation sites in times of disaster.
+Parks also help to ensure that outstanding natural scenery is preserved.

 Data on Parks